 10646 is maintained by Subcommittee 2 (SC2) "Coded character sets" of Joint Technical Committee 1 (JTC1) of ISO (International Organization for Standardization -- contrary to popular belief ISO is not an acronym but a word derived from the Greek ισος "equal") and IEC (International Electrotechnical Commission).
 The membership of SC2 comprises standards organisations of various countries (e.g. ANSI for USA and BSI for UK).
 SC2 currently has 29 P-members (participating members who have voting rights), 20 O-members (observing members who do not have voting rights) and a number of Liaison members such as TCA (Taipei Computer Association, representing Taiwan), the Script Encoding Initiative and the Unicode Consortium.

 The actual technical work on 10646 is done by SC2's Working Group 2 (WG2), which normally meets for five days twice a year (spring and autumn) at various exotic locations throughout the world (the meetings tend to alternate between North America, Europe and the Far East).
 WG2 comprises experts representing SC2's member national bodies and liaison members, although not all of the SC2 P-members regularly send experts to WG2 meetings -- currently Canada, China, Ireland, Japan, Republic of Korea, TCA, Unicode, UK and USA are the most active members of WG2.
 Since 2011, due to a change in the ballot process, WG2 meets once every 9 months.
+Since October 2014, in order to synchronize with the Unicode release schedule, WG2 meets once a year in October.

 The Unicode Standard (often abbeviated as TUS) is produced by an American-based consortium whose membership mostly comprises large US corporations such as Adobe, Apple, Google, IBM, Microsoft, Sun and Yahoo.